 Here are some key factors to consider if your homeschooler may attend community college.

 The number one reason why many students choose community college is the lower cost.
 Community colleges have much lower tuition – often just a third of the cost of tuition at a public university.
-Take a look at these average 2018-2019 costs from the College Board
+Take a look at these average 2020-2021 costs from the College Board.
+These are the published costs before financial aid or scholarships.

 While some two year colleges offer housing, community college students are more likely to live at home, which can be a huge cost savings for room and board.
 Room and board at state universities is often as much as tuition.